 While PRIs have received some attention, what many foundations have yet to explore is how PRIs can be an excellent choice to spark and scale new ideas existing in social enterprises–to find and test groundbreaking work coming out of some of the most promising teams in the country.
 We can help private foundations start and scale PRIs in ways that are simple to start and administer.

-The fundamental case for PRIs is this: The world has a lot of problems that we want to solve, and social enterprise may be the answer to some.
-Despite well-intentioned efforts, the grant-driven model traditionally used by private foundation has only offered incremental change.
+The fundamental case for PRIs is this: The world has a lot of problems that we want to solve and social enterprise may be the answer to some.
+Despite well-intentioned efforts, our traditional tax-exempt model has only offered incremental change.
 By increasing the flow of capital to social enterprises through PRIs, we hope to create monumental, exponential change.

 While more widespread use of PRIs is new, the tool itself isn’t.
 PRIs have been a legally-available option for foundations since they were written into the tax code in 1969.
-While they were slow to gain momentum at first, their popularity has snowballed in recent years.
+While they have slowly gained momentum since that time, their popularity has snowballed in recent years.
 We are glad to see more foundations using this approach, and we are uniquely positioned to assist with new and expanded PRI initiatives.

 If you’re a foundation looking to move into PRI-making or grow an existing PRI program, we’d love to help you!